guptakaran11/grasskode-website/content/post/rant/slow.md

 I have found a big value in slowing down.
 It has given me time to think, more than I would consider healthy for a person like me :joy: It has allowed me to question things that I was ignoring otherwise.
 For me, it was the question of the numerical nature of our lives.
 For someone else, it might be a different question altogether.
 The idea is to find time to ask these questions, rather than be brain-dead enough to find solace in _neflix-and-chill_ at the end of a hectic week.
 Allow yourself course correction once in a while.

 A lot of practical things help in the process of slowing down.
-These might change from person to person but here is a bunch of things that have helped me (bullet pointed because that is essential :stuck_out_tongue)
+These might change from person to person but here is a bunch of things that have helped me (bullet pointed because that is essential :stuck_out_tongue:)

 * **Disconnect** As often you can and whenever you can.
 One of the reasons we live life so fast is that small device that every one of us carries in our pockets.
 It allows us so many possibilities that we are naturally inclined to going fast.
+My phone died on me twice in the last year.
+It was during those days when I did not have it that I realised that I did not even need it.

 * **Me Time** Just you.
 No sweethearts.
 No work.
 No correspondences.
 No smart device.
 Perhaps a cup of coffee.
 Or cook a meal.
 Or listen to a vinyl as you smoke a Cuban.
 Maybe draw something.
 Maybe read a book.
 Or just daydream.
 Allow yourself the freedom.